thehiddenrocky/non-llm-judges/README.md

 # Toxic-SVM: Non-LLM Toxicity Judge

-A lightweight, high-performance toxicity classifier for chat datasets using Support Vector Machines (SVM) and Tree-Based Ensembles (XGBoost & LightGBM).
+A lightweight, high-performance toxicity classifier for chat datasets using Support Vector Machines (SVM), Tree-Based Ensembles (XGBoost & LightGBM), and FastText (Meta).
 This project serves as a non-LLM "judge" to evaluate the safety of model outputs from the `lmsys/toxic-chat` dataset.

 ## Overview